Namog0916/Prediction-of-Voids-in-FSW-by-Machine-Learning-Project/README.md

 8.We apply train test split to avoid overfitting.

-9. we compare different different model score, models like logistic regressin, Decision tree, RandomForest classifier.
+9.we compare different different model score, models like logistic regressin, Decision tree, RandomForest classifier.

-10. we also make this model for metallographic features and check results of above models which is based on feature selection.
+10.we also make this model for metallographic features and check results of above models which is based on feature selection.